coding-dojo-data-science/dojo-env-setup/docs/instructions-mac-intel-v23.md

 1. To share your notebook with an instructor/TA for help:

-    - Click File > Save & Checkpoint.
+    - Click File > Save Notebook

     - Click File > Download